MyCryptoHQ/gas-estimation/README.md

 ### Providers

-Currently, eth-scan has support for four different providers:
+Currently, gas-estimation has support for four different providers:

 - Ethers.js, by using an existing Ethers.js provider.
 - Web3, by using an instance of the Web3 class.